Self-Stabilizing Repeated Balls-into-Bins: Self-Stabilization of repeated balls into bins

+Thus, within $\bigO(\log n)$ rounds the bin will be empty w.h.p., and since the load of the bin decreases of at most one unit per round, the load of the bin is $\bigO(\log n)$ for all such rounds w.h.p.

+Next, define a \textit{phase} as any sequence of rounds that starts when the bin becomes non-empty and ends when it becomes empty again.
+Notice that, by using a standard balls-into-bins argument, in the first round of each phase the load of the bin will be $\bigO(\log n / \log \log n)$ w.h.p.
+Moreover, in any phase the load of the bin can be coupled with the Markov chain in~\eqref{eq:absorbingMC}.
+Hence, for any arbitrary large constant $c$ we can choose the constant $\hat{c}$ in~\eqref{eq:binphasemaxload} large enough so that, by taking the union bound over all phases up to round $n^c$, the load of the bin is $\bigO(\log n)$ in all rounds $t \leqslant n^c$ w.h.p.

+Finally, observe that for any bin that is initially empty the same argument applies with the only difference that the first phase for the bin does not start at round $0$ but at the first round the bin becomes non-empty.
+The thesis thus follows from a union bound over all the bins. \end{proof}

-\subsubsection{Back to the original process: Proof of Theorem~\ref{thm::main}}
+\subsection{Back to the original process: Proof of Theorem~\ref{thm::main}}

-From a standard balls-into-bins argument (see \cite{MU05}), starting from any legitimate configuration, after one round the process still lies in a legitimate configuration w.h.p. and, thanks to Lemma~ \ref{lemma:emptyqueuesround}, there are at least $n/4$ empty bins w.h.p.
-From Lemma~\ref{le:tetris} with $T = {O}\left( n^c \right)$ we thus have that the maximum load of the process is not larger than the maximum load of the \tetris\ process in all rounds $1,...,T$ w.h.p.
-Finally, the upper bound on the maximum load of the \tetris\ process in Theorem \ref{thm:hp} completes the proof of the first statement in Theorem~\ref{thm::main}.
+From a standard balls-into-bins argument (see, e.g., \cite{MU05}), starting from any legitimate configuration, after one round the process still lies in a legitimate configuration w.h.p. and, thanks to Lemma~\ref{lemma:emptyqueuesround}, there are at least $n/4$ empty bins w.h.p.
+From Lemma~\ref{le:tetris} with $T = \bigO\left( n^c \right)$, we have that the maximum load of the repeated balls-into-bins process does not exceed the maximum load of the \tetris\ process in all rounds $1,\dots,T$, w.h.p.
+Finally, the upper bound on the maximum load of the \tetris\ process in Lemma~\ref{thm:hp} completes the proof of the first statement of Theorem~\ref{thm::main}.

-As for self-stabilization, given an arbitrary initial configuration, from Lemma~\ref {lemma:emptying} it follows that within ${O}(n)$ rounds all bins have been empty at least once w.h.p.
-When a bin becomes empty, Lemma \ref{lem:between_empty} implies that its load will stay ${O}(\log n)$ for a polynomial number of rounds.
-Hence, within ${O}(n)$ rounds, the system will reach a legitimate configuration w.h.p.
+As for self-stabilization, given an arbitrary initial configuration, Lemma~\ref {lemma:emptying} implies that within $\bigO(n)$ rounds, all bins have been emptied at least once, w.h.p.
+When a bin becomes empty, Lemma \ref{lemma:absorbingMC} ensures that its load will be $\bigO(\log n)$ over a polynomial number of rounds.
+Hence, within $\bigO(n)$ rounds, the system will reach a legitimate configuration, w.h.p.